menata-id/menata/specification/000-language-spec.md

 Future Grammar MUST follow the same language principles defined by this specification.

 The introduction of new Grammar SHOULD extend the language rather than redefine existing concepts.

+---

+# Conformance

+A Machine Interpreter conforms to the Menata Language Specification if it:

+- correctly interprets the Grammar it claims to support,
+- preserves the semantics defined by this specification,
+- produces behavior consistent with the expressed Business Knowledge,
+- complies with all applicable normative requirements.

+A Machine Interpreter MAY support only a subset of the language.

+Unsupported Grammar MUST be clearly identified.

+A Machine Interpreter MUST NOT silently change the meaning of Business Knowledge.

+---

+# Compatibility

+Business Knowledge should remain stable over time.

+New language versions SHOULD preserve compatibility whenever reasonably possible.

+Machine Interpreters SHOULD support Business Knowledge created by earlier language versions.

+If compatibility cannot be preserved, the specification MUST clearly define the incompatibility.

+Backward compatibility is preferred over unnecessary language changes.

+---

+# Normative Requirements

+The following keywords are interpreted as described in RFC 2119.

+- MUST
+- MUST NOT
+- SHOULD
+- SHOULD NOT
+- MAY

+---

+## Language

+The language:

+- MUST express Business Knowledge.
+- MUST remain implementation independent.
+- MUST define clear semantics.
+- MUST be human readable.
+- MUST be machine interpretable.
+- SHOULD remain simple.
+- SHOULD evolve incrementally.
+- MAY be extended through additional Grammar.

+---

+## Grammar

+Each Grammar:

+- MUST have one primary responsibility.
+- MUST define clear semantics.
+- MUST remain consistent with other Grammar.
+- MUST avoid overlapping responsibilities.
+- SHOULD be independently understandable.
+- SHOULD be reusable.
+- MAY reference other Grammar where appropriate.

+---

+## Business Knowledge

+Business Knowledge:

+- MUST remain independent from implementation technology.
+- MUST preserve its meaning across Machine Interpretations.
+- SHOULD remain stable over time.
+- SHOULD evolve without unnecessary disruption.
+- MAY be interpreted by multiple independent Machine Interpreters.

+---

+## Machine Interpretation

+Machine Interpretation:

+- MUST preserve the semantics of Business Knowledge.
+- MUST NOT redefine the meaning of the language.
+- SHOULD produce deterministic results whenever possible.
+- MAY generate source code, executable systems, configurations, or other implementation artifacts.

+---

+# Non-goals

+The Menata Language Specification intentionally does not define:

+- Programming Languages
+- Source Code
+- Databases
+- Frameworks
+- APIs
+- User Interfaces
+- Deployment
+- Infrastructure
+- AI Models
+- Machine Learning Algorithms
+- Runtime Architectures
+- Implementation Strategies

+These concerns belong to Machine Interpretation rather than the language itself.

+---

+# Versioning

+The Menata language evolves through published specification versions.

+Each version defines:

+- supported Grammar,
+- language semantics,
+- normative requirements,
+- compatibility expectations.

+Machine Interpreters SHOULD declare which language version they support.

+Business Knowledge SHOULD specify the language version it conforms to.

+---

+# Evolution

+The language is expected to evolve.

+Future versions SHOULD:

+- preserve existing Business Knowledge whenever possible,
+- introduce improvements incrementally,
+- avoid unnecessary breaking changes,
+- maintain conceptual consistency.

+Language evolution should prioritize long-term stability over rapid feature growth.

+---

+# Implementation Independence

+The Menata language intentionally avoids prescribing implementation details.

+Different Machine Interpreters may choose different implementation strategies.

+For example, a Machine Interpreter may produce:

+- source code,
+- executable applications,
+- workflow configurations,
+- automation definitions,
+- AI agents,
+- or other executable systems.

+All implementations should preserve the same Business Knowledge.

+Implementation diversity is encouraged.

+Language consistency is mandatory.